 Prevention

 Although non-melanoma skin cancer does not usually appear until fairly late in life, the actual UV damage is done to the skin much earlier, often even in childhood or adolescence.
-As the skin ‘remembers’ every instance of sun damage, this damage accumulates and can later lead to carcinoma.
-So, earlier and more consistent use of UV protection is the best preventive measure against squamous cell carcinoma and basal cell carcinoma, as well as melanoma.
-A healthy lifestyle overall, with a balanced diet, exercise and avoidance of nicotine and alcohol are also beneficial to the health of the skin.
+As the skin ‘remembers’ every instance of sun damage, the damage that occurs can later appear as a carcinoma.
+So, earlier and more consistent use of UV protection is the best preventive measure against squamous cell carcinoma and basal cell carcinoma, as well as malignant melanoma.